sauce-archives/help/docs/tools/appium/reference.md

 - for test suite runs, the 'testobject_suite_name' and "testobject_test_name' capabilities are ignored;
 - the 'deviceName' capability is always overwritten.

 Different setups might have slightly different ways of handling capabilities and/or different requirements.
-Please make sure you also check the guide relative to your <a href="/docs/tools/appium/setups/junit/suites">specific setup</a> to make sure you are providing everything that is required.
+Please make sure you also check the guide relative to your [specific setup](/docs/tools/appium/setups/) to make sure you are providing everything that is required.

 <h3 id="run-with-any-language">Run with Any Language</h3>